petaverse-cloud/pv-docs-site/docs/devices/network-bluetooth/network-bluetooth.md

 + Enhanced Safety:

-    The combination of network and Bluetooth connectivity offers comprehensive safety features, helping you keep a close eye on your pet's well-being.
+    The combination of Network and Bluetooth connectivity offers comprehensive safety features, helping you keep a close eye on your pet's well-being.

 + Ensuring Stable Connectivity: